gasilva/dataAndModelsCovid19/README.md

 ![Model SEIR-D Covid-19 epidemics for US](./results/modelSEIRD_sigamOptUS.png)

-#### SEAIR-D - Original variation, proposed by this author, from SEIR model for susceptibles, exposed, asymptomatic, infected and deaths with delay in recoveries ands deaths
+#### SEAIR-D - Original variation, proposed by this author, from SEIR model for susceptible, exposed, asymptomatic, infected and deaths with delay in recoveries and deaths

 - S(t) are those susceptible but not yet infected with the disease
 - E(t) are those exposed to the virus